bailey27/syncplaylists/README.md

 The .m3u files are written using utf-8 character encoding and with CRLF (DOS) line endings.

-syncplaylists always sorts the songs in the same order they are sorted in the playlists in iTunes.
+syncplaylists always sorts the songs in the same order they are sorted in the play lists in iTunes.

 Usage
 ----